wangpeng2-mechmind/mecheye_visionpro_samples/area_scan_3d_camera/README.md

 The following sample is provided:

 * **AcquireColorAndRangeImages**
-  Acquires 2D and depth data and generates color and range images.
+  Acquires 2D and depth data and generates 2D image and depth map.

 ## Instructions